United States Space Force Combat Forces Command: The Gulf War, Space Commission, and Global War on Terrorism

 Air Force Space Command provided significant support to coalition forces during the Gulf War, providing communications and navigation through the Defense Satellite Communications System and Global Positioning System.
 Missile warning against SCUDs was provided by the Defense Support Program and weather forecasting through the Defense Meteorological Support Program.
-Space forces proved so decisive that the Gulf War was coined the "first space war" by General Merrill McPeak and its status was elevated within the Air Force.
+Space forces operations were so decisive that the Gulf War was named the "first space war" by General Merrill McPeak and its status was elevated within the Air Force.

 In 1991, Air Force Space Command underwent a major reorganization, inactivating the 9th Space Division and Space Communications Division and replacing it with the 30th Space Wing at Vandenberg AFB and 45th Space Wing at Patrick AFB for space launches.
 In 1992, it replaced the 1st Space Wing with the 21st Space Wing, the 2d Space Wing with the 50th Space Wing, and inactivated the 3d Space Support Group.
 In 1993, Air Force Space Command was assigned responsibility for intercontinental ballistic missiles.
 It centralized its space forces under the Fourteenth Air Force and its missile forces under the 20th Air Force, while also activating the Space Warfare Center.
 In 2001, following the recommendation of the Space Commission, the Space and Missile Systems Center was transferred from Air Force Materiel Command to Air Force Space Command, unifying space acquisitions and operations under the same command.
 This gave Air Force Space Command a unique status among the other Air Force major commands, as it was the only one to be responsible for its own acquisition.
-Following the September 11 attacks, Air Force Space Command provided space support to the Global War on Terrorism.
+After the September 11 attacks, Air Force Space Command provided space support to the Global War on Terrorism.

 In 2009, the Air Force decided to consolidate its nuclear forces, split between Air Force Space Command's Twentieth Air Force missiles and Air Combat Command's Eighth Air Force bombers, under Air Force Global Strike Command.
 Twentieth Air Force was transferred on 1 December 2009, however Air Force Space Command had been assigned the cyberspace mission in the same year, assuming responsibility for Twenty-Fourth Air Force, the Air Force Network Integration Center, and Air Force Spectrum Management Office.
 In 2013, the Space Innovation and Development Center (previously the Space Warfare Center) was inactivated and merged with the Air Force Warfare Center.
 In 2018, the cyber mission and Twenty-Fourth Air Force were transferred to Air Combat Command leaving Air Force Space Command with sole responsibility for space forces.